WanyonyiKenya/WanyonyiKenya/README.md

 - 🔭 I’m currently  freelancing

+- 🤝 I have a passion for Machine Learning and Ai(Sometimes writes python)

-- 🌱 I’m currently Working on Front-end  Web Applications(React JS, HTML, CSS and a lilttle bit of Vue Js)
+- 🌱 I’m currently Working on Front-end  Web Applications(React JS, HTML, CSS and a lilttle bit of Vue Js) and using a bit of python back-end

 - 🤝 I’m available for hiring, freelancing and project collaborations.